Kevon Looney On Draymond Green's First Practice Back Since Punching Jordan Poole: "Things Happen And We Kind Of Move On Pretty Fast. I Think That’s What Makes Our Team Special.”

 The truth is, only a team like the Warriors could have stayed together amid such challenging circumstances.
 But having been through 4 title runs together, the bond between Draymond Green and the Warriors is stronger than a single altercation.

-If we are to take Lonney's word for it, the Warriors haven't lost a beat at all.
+If we are to take Looney's word for it, the Warriors haven't lost a beat at all.